albill/albill.github.com/_posts/2011-03-29-does-the-world-really-need-more-zen-sitting-groups.markdown

 ---
+author: admin
+date: '2011-03-29 11:19:15'
 layout: post
+slug: does-the-world-really-need-more-zen-sitting-groups
+status: publish
 title: Does the world really need more Zen sitting groups?
-published: true
-meta:
-  aktt_notify_twitter: "yes"
-  aktt_tweeted: "1"
-  ljID: "3808"
+wordpress_id: '3662'
+categories:
+- Buddhism
+- Spirituality
 tags:
-- Buddhism
 - groups
-- Spirituality
 - zen
-type: post
-status: publish
 ---
 <p style="text-align: center"><a href="http://www.flickr.com/photos/albill/5567284148/" title="Untitled by albill, on Flickr"><img src="http://farm6.static.flickr.com/5180/5567284148_33a67fde19.jpg" width="500" height="375" alt="" /></a></p>
 It comes up every so often that the only active sitting groups for the <a href="http://www.fivemountain.org">Five Mountain Sangha</a> are in the Los Angeles area and in Cincinnati.
 Here in the Bay Area, there are only two active members of the order.
 The other member, Greg LeBlanc, is a teacher in the order but really only has the time to do a group sit once a month because of his many (many!) other commitments.